 27. The representative of the European Union (EU) and its Member States said that for them energy efficiency and renewable energy are key to long term sustainable energy and climate policies.
 A truly transformative agenda needs to be clear on what we want, why we want it and how we will achieve it.
 On the "what" question the EU agreed in 2008 to reduce GHG emissions by 20% and increase renewables and energy efficiency by 20% and is on track to achieve those objectives by 2020.
 That is why on 23 October 2014, the European Council increased the level of ambition respectively to 40% and 27% by 2030.
 The "why" question can also be addressed since sustainable energy is good for the climate, for energy security, for public health and for the economy.
 The representative stressed the necessity to focus on the "can do's" and success stories instead of insisting on barriers and failures.
 His recommendation was for ECE to address the "how" question by providing decision makers with a menu of possible measures, technologies and standards.
 In the absence of a "one size fits all" solution, national decision makers are called to translate the menu into customised national action plans which could combine national political will with the expertise and support from different international actors.
 The representative stressed further the willingness of the EU to support activities through different programmes and financial instruments for neighbouring countries and Central Asia.

 28. The Russian delegation proposed to use ECE expert capacities to assess pathways for the region to attain sustainable energy for all, taking into account environmental and economic factors in the further development of energy systems in the Pan-European region.
-The Russian delegation further requested the Bureau to explore possibilities of undertaking this initiative and to provide its conclusions and propositions to member States.
+The Russian delegation further requested the Bureau to explore possibilities of undertaking this initiative and to provide its conclusions and views to member States for consideration.

 VII.
 General segment